architsharma97/dpo-rlaif/README.md

+# (Old Description for DPO, to be updated)
-# DPO: Direct Preference Optimization, Your Language Model is Secretly a Reward Model
+# DPO: Direct Preference Optimization

 ## What is this repo?